Abandoned Call

 Auto Attendant

 A system that directs calls based on what the caller selected from the interactive menu.
-Auto Attendant offers the caller options to respond (for example, "press one for this", "press two for that", etc.) and then contacts with ACD to transfer a call to a specific destination.
+Auto Attendant offers the caller options to respond (for example, "press one for this", "press two for that", etc.) and then routes to ACD and to a specific destination.

 Average Handling Time (AHT)